OpenPonk/openponk/repository/DynaCASE-Roassal2.package/DCRTToSelfAttachPoint.class/README.md

-A DCRTToSelfAttachPoint is for connecting an element with itself
+A DCRTToSelfAttachPoint is attachpoint for connecting an element with itself